Skwieru/Skwieru/README.md

 # Hello there :wave: my name is Marcin.

-### Front-end / Web Development
+### Web Development / Data Analyst

 # 👨🏽‍💻 About me:

-I am from Poland and I am a self-taught programmer.
+I am from Poland and I am 25 years old.
 I have learned programming from online courses and individual classes with a mentor.
-Direction, which I took to develop is Front-End/Web development.
+I know how to create basic apps/websites with CMS like AEM/WordPress and HTML, CSS, JavaScript and React.
+Currently I am developing my knowledge in the direction of data analytics (SQL & advanced MS Excel)

 # :telephone_receiver: How to contact me?